Rose-throated becard

-The rose-throated becard (Pachyramphus aglaiae) is a medium-sized passerine bird of the family Tityridae.
+The rose-throated becard (Pachyramphus aglaiae) is a medium-sized passerine bird in the family Tityridae.
 It breeds from southeasternmost Arizona and extreme southern Texas in the United States and across Central America to western Panama.
 Males are mostly gray with a dark crest and have a characteristic rose-colored neck bib, which is absent in certain rainforest populations.
 Females also have a dark crest but are otherwise browner, with rusty-brown upperparts and pale buffy underparts.

 The rose-throated becard is an omnivore, consuming fruit, berries, seeds, and (primarily) insects, either on the wing or by gleaning.
 Its typical habitat is riparian woodland and other semi-arid or subtropical open habitats with scattered trees.
 Breeding typically begins in May, with three to six eggs being laid in a domed nest suspended from a high tree branch.

 Taxonomy

 The rose-throated becard was formally described by French ornithologist and baron Frédéric de Lafresnaye in 1839 under the binomial name Pachyrhynchus aglaiae.
 This binomial is now considered invalid due to the name Pachyrhynchus already being used for a genus of beetles.
 The rose-throated becard is now placed in the genus Pachyramphus that was introduced in 1839 by the English zoologist George Robert Gray in the volume on birds by John Gould that formed part of Charles Darwin's Zoology of the Voyage of H.M.S.
 Beagle.
 The generic name Pachyramphus is from the Ancient Greek pakhus meaning "stout" or "thick" and rhamphos meaning "bill".
 The specific epithet aglaiae honors Aglaé Brelay, the wife of French wholesale hair merchant, naturalist, and collector Charles Brelay (1792–1857).

 The classification of the becards was long controversial, with taxonomists arguing either that they were cotingas or tyrant flycatchers.
 Genetic evidence has shown that they belong in a separate family altogether.
 Since 2011, the becards have been placed in Tityridae, along with several other groups of birds which appear very different from one another but are nonetheless closely related.

 Eight subspecies of rose-throated becard are recognized: